OMerkel/Scrum-Card-Game/README.md

 85mm x 54mm is chosen in files of directory named 'business card size-85x54mm'.
 Typically this size offers to print 10 cards per sheet.
-This is an international standard size for business cards so that any business card box can be used to store the cards.
+This is an international standard size for business cards so that any standard business card box can be used to store the cards.
 Standard business card pouches (one card per transparent pouch) can be found for making the print-and-play game material durable without dealing to laminate each card.
 Fast exchange or introduction of new cards is possible this way.

 The cards are provided in editable form as a LibreOffice Impress document.
 The printed cards need to be cut when using normal paper.